 The Truro Sustainable Transport Strategy (available to view on Cornwall Council's website) identifies a package of measures to reduce congestion and increase capacity in the transport network in the Plan area.
-Prior to the implementation of the Community Infrastructure Levy S.106 contributions will be required (where appropriate) to provide contributions to the delivery of this package alongside measures within proposals to increase the use of non-car based modes of transport, particularly for shorter journeys in the urban area in accordance with the policies of this Plan.
+Contributions will be required (where ap- propriate) to assist the delivery of this package alongside measures within proposals to increase the use of non-car based modes of transport, particularly for shorter journeys in the urban area in accordance with the policies of this Plan.

-T2.
+T1.
 Safeguarding Railway land

 Increasing the capacity of the rail network is done most efficiently by using existing resources.
-Disused parts of the rail network must be retained by ensuring that new construction does not obstruct any future plans for the expansion of one of our most sustainable forms of public transport.
+Disused parts of the rail network and opportunities for expansion must be retained by ensuring that new construction does not obstruct any future plans for the expansion of one of our most sustainable forms of public transport.
 Growth of the community can be achieved more efficiently if we plan in room for expansion of necessary infrastructure saving valuable resources.